Fredo (rapper)

-Marvin William Bailey (born March 6, 1994), known professionally as Fredo, is a British rapper and singer from Queen's Park, London.
-He had a UK number 1 single in 2018 with fellow rapper Dave, called "Funky Friday".
+Marvin William Bailey (born 6 March 1994), known professionally as Fredo, is a British rapper and singer from Mozart Estate, Kilburn, London.
+He rose to fame in 2016 from his track "They Ain't 100".
+Two years later he achieved his first UK number one single with fellow rapper Dave titled "Funky Friday".

+Fredo's first album Third Avenue (2019) was released through RCA Records, and peaked at number 5 on the UK Albums Chart, later becoming certified Silver In 2021.
+Fredo's second album Money Can't Buy Happiness (2021) peaked at number two on the UK Albums Chart and was supported by the single "Money Talks" with Dave, which reached number three on the UK Singles Chart.
+The album later became certified Gold in 2025.
+Fredo followed up with his third album Independence Day (2021) which peaked at number nine on the UK Albums Chart.
+He later released the album Unfinished Business (2023) which also peaked at number nine on the UK Albums Chart, becoming his fourth top-ten album.

 Early life

-Fredo grew up in Queen's Park, London and lived on West London's Mozart Estate where he was surrounded by gang violence and crime.
+Fredo grew up in West Kilburn, London to a Bajan father and Moroccan mother, and lived on West Kilburn's Mozart Estate where he was surrounded by gang violence and crime.
 During Fredo's youth, he listened to Giggs and 50 Cent, stating "I remember I used to bang Get Rich or Die Tryin' every day".

-Career
+Music career

+2016-2018: Initial success, Get Rich or Get Recalled, Tables Turn

 Fredo released his first track "They Ain't 100" in March 2016.
-Three weeks later he went to prison, on a charge he later beat.
+Three weeks later he went to prison, on a knife crime charge which was later dropped.
 Whilst he was in prison, the track gained popularity, with radio play and millions of views.
-Inspired by its success, and despite a second stint in prison, he persisted in his newfound rapping and recording career, releasing two mixtapes, Get Rich or Get Recalled in 2017, and in 2018 Tables Turn, which reached the Top 10 in the album charts.
+Inspired by its success, and despite a second stint in prison, he persisted in his newfound rapping and recording career, releasing two mixtapes, Get Rich or Get Recalled in 2017, and Tables Turn in 2018, the latter of which reached number five on the UK Albums Chart.
 He also appeared as a featured artist on tracks by Kojo Funds and Young T & Bugsey, as well as on Dave's 2018 hit single "Funky Friday".

+2019-2021: Third Avenue and Money Can't Buy Happiness

 Fredo's first full-length album, Third Avenue, was released on 1 February 2019.
 Produced mostly by JB, it marked Fredo's debut on RCA's Since '93 imprint.
 It included "Love You for That", a track dedicated to his mother and apologising for not being the perfect son.
 The album takes its title from the West London housing estate he grew up on.

-In January 2021, Fredo released his second album Money Can't Buy Happiness, which contained features from Pop Smoke, Dave, Summer Walker and Young Adz.
+In January 2021, Fredo released his second album, Money Can't Buy Happiness, which contained features from Pop Smoke, Dave, Summer Walker and Young Adz.
 It peaked at number two on the UK Albums Chart.